Advanced Search

 • Available Online: 2026-02-01

-• Objective Emerging power services, such as distributed energy consumption, impose more stringent requirements on the performance of large-scale heterogeneous local power communication networks (LHLPCNs).
-Given the limited communication resources and rising service demands, providing on-demand services and enhancing network capacity while guaranteeing Quality of Service (QoS) presents a major challenge for LHLPCNs.
-Conventional routing and resource scheduling algorithms based on optimization or heuristics depend on precise mathematical models and parameters.
-As network scales and optimization variables increase, these algorithms become computationally expensive, hindering their effective adaptation to the growing variety of power application scenarios.
-Recent advances in mixture of experts (MoE) frameworks offer a promising solution, which greatly reduces the need to train individual task-specific model by employing an ensemble of AI models as specialized experts.
-Motivated by these challenges and the potential of MoE, this paper proposes a MoE-based routing and resource scheduling algorithm (RASMoE) tailored for LHLPCNs integrating High Power Line Carrier (HPLC) and Radio Frequency (RF).
-RASMoE can efficiently meet the personalized QoS requirements of diverse services and accommodate more power services within limited resources.
-Methods Firstly, considering the multi-modal links, channels and data modulation methods, the optimization problem of minimizing the difference between QoS supply and demand in LHLPCNs is established, which conforms to a 0-1 integer linear programming model.
-Then, to solve this NP-hard problem, a novel MOE framework comprising expert networks and gated networks is designed.
-This framework is capable of meeting the personalized demands of diverse services in terms of data transmission rate, delay and reliability, while achieving faster convergence.
-The expert networks, which include both shared and QoS-specific experts, are responsible for generating the optimal next hop and computing the efficient allocation strategies of links, channels and data modulation modes between node pairs.
-Meanwhile, the gated networks dynamically combine and reuse these experts to efficiently accommodate both known and unforeseen service types.
-Finally, extensive comparative experiments validate the effectiveness of the proposed algorithm.
-Compared with many baselines, RASMoE shows better performance in terms of resource utilization, delay and Reliability.
-Results and Discussions The difference between the performance supply and demand of five algorithms under varying service numbers is compared ( Fig. 3 ) .
-Simulation results show that RASMoE consistently exhibits the smallest performance supply-demand differences across all scenarios.
-This advantage stems from its gating network, which dynamically combines QoS-specific experts to precisely match resource allocation with service requirements.
-Given that control and computing-intensive services have strict delay requirements, the average end-to-end (E2E) latency of these two service types under different service numbers is compared ( Fig. 4 ) .
-It can be observed that the proposed algorithm achieves the lowest average E2E latency.
-This is because its expert networks, enhanced by Graph Attention Networks (GATs), efficiently extract node load states and interact with the network environment in real-time via a Multi-Armed Bandit (MAB) mechanism.
-This enables RASMoE to learn adaptive resource allocation strategies.
-Moreover, the average reliability of the E2E paths by the five algorithms for different numbers of control, compute-intensive, and acquisition services is illustrated (Fig. 5).
-Conclusions This paper proposes a MoE-driven routing and resource scheduling algorithm for LHLPCNs.
-The proposed framework comprises two core components: expert networks and a gating network.
-The expert networks include shared experts based on GATs and service QoS-specific experts based on MAB.
-The former are responsible for E2E path selection by analyzing node characteristics, while the latter focuses on adaptively allocating and scheduling links, channels, and modulation schemes according to distinct QoS requirements and link conditions.
-The gated networks dynamically orchestrate and reuse these expert models to efficiently serve services with single or multiple QoS demands, including previously unseen service types.
-Theoretical analysis validates that the proposed method enhances resource utilization of LHLCPNs, with its advantages being particularly pronounced in multi-service scenarios characterized by diverse QoS requirements.
-Future work will explore the integration of the MoE framework with domain-specific models (e.g., for power load forecasting) and predictive analytics, aiming to optimize the integration and utilization of renewable energy sources, such as wind and solar power.
+• Objective Emerging power services, such as distributed energy consumption, place stringent performance requirements on Large-Scale Heterogeneous Local Power Communication Networks (LHLPCNs).
+Limited communication resources and increasing service demands make it challenging to provide on-demand services and improve network capacity while ensuring Quality of Service (QoS).
+Conventional routing and resource scheduling algorithms based on optimization or heuristics depend on precise mathematical models and parameters, and their computational cost increases as network size and variables grow.
+These limitations reduce their adaptability to expanding power application scenarios.
+Advances in Mixture-of-Experts (MoE) frameworks offer a promising direction because they reduce the need to train task-specific models by using an ensemble of specialized AI experts.
+Motivated by these challenges, this study proposes an MoE-based routing and resource scheduling algorithm (RASMoE) for LHLPCNs integrating High-Power Line Carrier (HPLC) and Radio Frequency (RF).
+RASMoE is designed to meet personalized QoS requirements and support more power services within limited resources.
+Methods An optimization problem that minimizes the difference between QoS supply and demand in LHLPCNs is formulated as a 0–1 integer linear programming model considering multimodal links, channels, and modulation methods.
+To solve this NP-hard problem, a new MoE framework comprising expert networks and gated networks is designed.
+The framework supports personalized service requirements in terms of data rate, delay, and reliability, while improving convergence.
+The expert networks include shared and QoS-specific experts that generate optimal next hops and compute allocation strategies for links, channels, and modulation modes between node pairs.
+The gated networks dynamically combine and reuse these experts to support known and unforeseen service types.
+Extensive comparative experiments are conducted, and RASMoE shows improved resource utilization, reduced delay, and higher reliability relative to multiple baselines.
+Results and Discussions The performance supply-demand differences of five algorithms under varying service numbers are compared (Fig. 3).
+RASMoE consistently achieves the smallest differences across scenarios due to its gating network, which combines QoS-specific experts to align resource allocation with service requirements.
+Because control and compute-intensive services have strict delay requirements, their average End-to-End (E2E) latency under different service numbers is evaluated (Fig. 4).
+The proposed algorithm achieves the lowest average E2E latency because its GAT-enhanced expert networks extract node load states and interact with the network environment in real time through a Multi-Armed Bandit (MAB) mechanism.
+This supports adaptive allocation strategies.
+The average reliability of E2E paths for different numbers of control, compute-intensive, and acquisition services is also illustrated (Fig. 5).
+Conclusions This study proposes a MoE-driven routing and resource scheduling algorithm for LHLPCNs.
+The framework integrates expert networks and a gating network.
+The expert networks include GAT-based shared experts for E2E path selection and MAB-based QoS-specific experts for adaptive allocation of links, channels, and modulation schemes according to QoS demands and link states.
+The gated networks orchestrate and reuse these experts to support services with single or multiple QoS requirements, including previously unseen service types.
+Theoretical analysis shows that the method improves resource utilization in LHLPCNs, with notable advantages in multi-service scenarios characterized by diverse QoS demands.
+Future work will examine integrating the MoE framework with domain-specific models, including power load forecasting and predictive analytics, to enhance the use of renewable energy sources.

 • loading